webb-tools/tornado-core/README.md

 ## Initialization

+The repo has been setup with the proving and verifier keys generated from tornado cash's trusted setup ceremony.

 1. Install the necessary packages with `npm i`
 2. Build the artifacts with `truffle compile`

+#### Build your own proving and verifying keys

+Run these commands to build the circuit and get tests to work with your own keys:

+1. `npm run build:circuit`
+2. `cp build/circuits/Verifier.sol contracts/Verifier.sol`
+3. `truffle compile`
+  - follow the compiler on upgrade Verifier.sol to solidity 0.7.6:
+    - pragma solidity 0.5.0 => 0.7.6
+    - Find and replace "sub(gas" with "sub(gas()"
+    - Find and replace "@return" with "return"

 #### Verify things were built correctly: